 Poultry farmers in the coastal states, Ondo and Lagos, should be aware that they are more prone to the adverse effect of climate change than those in Ekiti state for necessary mitigating measures.
 Cooperative membership should be encouraged among the poultry farmers to reduce transportation cost and disease incidence on farms.
-Also, poultry drug related assistance should be given to the farmers that engage in the enterprise as main occupation; this requires identifying poultry farmers that are into the enterprise as main occupation.
+Also, poultry drug related assistance should be given to the farmers that engage in the enterprise as main occupation; this requires identifying poultry farmers that are into the enterprise as main occupation in the sub-region and given priority over those that are into poultry production as secondary occupation.
 Similar study should be conducted to establish the relationship between farmers' socio-economic features and the impact of pandemic on their business.